This section of the ISO27k FAQ concerns internal auditing of an ISMS and formal certification against ISO/IEC 27001:

 - Run the ISMS implementation program - through the individual project plans, the implementation team sets to work to implement the controls identified in the RTP.
 Conventional program and project management practices are required here, meaning proper governance, planning, budgeting, progress reporting, project risk management and so forth.
 If the program is large, seek professional program management assistance.

-- Operate the ISMS - as each project in the program fills in part of the ISMS, it hands over a suite of operational security management systems and processes, accompanied by a comprehensive set of policies, standards, procedures, guidelines etc. Operating the ISMS has to be an ongoing routine activity for the organization: this is not a one-shot project!
-The Information Security Management function needs to be established, funded and directed, and many other changes are likely to be required throughout the organization as information security becomes part of the routine.
+- Operate the ISMS - as each project in the program fills in part of the ISMS, it hands over a suite of operational security management systems and processes, accompanied by a comprehensive set of policies, standards, procedures, guidelines etc. Operating the ISMS has to be an ongoing routine activity for the organisation: this is not a one-shot project!
+The Information Security Management function needs to be established, funded and directed, and many other changes are likely to be required throughout the organisation as information security becomes part of the routine.

 - Collect ISMS operational artifacts - the ISMS comprises your framework of security policies, standards, procedures, guidelines etc., and it routinely generates and uses security logs, log review reports, firewall configuration files, risk assessment reports etc. ... all of which need to be retained and managed.
 These artifacts are crucial evidence that the ISMS is operating correctly.
 You need to build up sufficient artifacts to prove to the auditors that the system is operating, stable and effective.

 - Audit the ISMS - internal auditing of the ISMS will be a routine part of it.
-The idea is to have competent and independent reviewers (ideally trained and experienced IT auditors) take a good look at the ISMS, review the evidence (ISMS operational artifacts plus other documentation such as information security policies and procedures), consider that in relation to the risks and opportunities to the organization, and make recommendations.
-Compliance with the formal requirements of ISO/IEC 27001 (see step 11) may be a major part of the audits but a competent internal audit function will generally be more interested in how well the ISMS meets the organization’s requirements as a whole: gaining an ISO/IEC 27001 compliance certificate is probably just one of several business reasons for implementing the ISMS and investing in information security management.
-Identifying and addressing the organization’s information risks in a structured, systematic, comprehensive, prioritized and coherent manner is the bigger goal.
+The idea is to have competent and independent reviewers (ideally trained and experienced IT auditors) take a good look at the ISMS, review the evidence (ISMS operational artifacts plus other documentation such as information security policies and procedures), consider that in relation to the risks and opportunities to the organisation, and make recommendations.
+Compliance with the formal requirements of ISO/IEC 27001 (see step 11) may be a major part of the audits but a competent internal audit function will generally be more interested in how well the ISMS meets the organisation’s requirements as a whole: gaining an ISO/IEC 27001 compliance certificate is probably just one of several business reasons for implementing the ISMS and investing in information security management.
+Identifying and addressing the organisation’s information risks in a structured, systematic, comprehensive, prioritized and coherent manner is the bigger goal.

 - Undertake corrective actions - to improve the ISMS and address risks.
 The ‘management system’ part of the ISMS should result in continuous alignment between business requirements, information risks and capabilities for information security.
 As with quality management systems, the idea is to give management a means of controlling information security management processes systematically such that they can be continually monitored and improved, not least because perfect security is an unattainable goal in any real world situation.

 - Conduct a pre-certification assessment - when the ISMS has stabilized, an accredited certification body or other trusted, competent and independent advisor is invited by management to check whether the ISMS is functioning correctly.
 This is largely a compliance assessment but should ideally incorporate some independent review of the scope, the SoA and RTP to make sure that nothing important has been missed out of the ISMS, especially as the business situation and information risks have probably changed in the months or years that it will have taken to implement the ISMS.
-It is a golden opportunity for your organization to identify and tie up any remaining loose ends before the actual certification audit.
+It is a golden opportunity for your organisation to identify and tie up any remaining loose ends before the actual certification audit.
 It’s also a good low-impact way to get to know the auditors.

-- Certification audit - when management is happy that ISMS is stable and effective, they select and invite an accredited certification body to assess and hopefully certify that the ISMS complies fully with ISO/IEC 27001.
-The auditors will check evidence such as the SoA, RTP, operational artifacts etc. and will attempt to confirm that the ISMS (a) is suitable and sufficient to meet the organization’s information security requirements in theory i.e. it is correctly specified; and (b) actually meets the requirements in practice i.e. it is operating as specified.
+- Certification audit - when management is happy that ISMS is stable and effective, they select and invite an accredited certification body to assess and hopefully certify that the ISMS confirms fully with ISO/IEC 27001.
+The auditors will check evidence such as the SoA, RTP, operational artifacts etc. and will attempt to confirm that the ISMS (a) is suitable and sufficient to meet the organisation’s information security requirements in theory i.e. it is correctly specified; and (b) actually meets the requirements in practice i.e. it is operating as specified.

 - Operate the ISMS - it should be business as usual now.
 Other things to consider as your ISMS settles becomes routine and gradually matures include (1) taking a good look at the information risks and security arrangements in place elsewhere in your business network: are your suppliers, partners and customers also certified?
 Are they certifiable?
 Do they need your encouragement?
 (2) Using and maturing your security metrics to continue identifying and making improvements.
 (3) (4) If you haven’t already done so, please join the ISO27k Forum to share your experience with others and participate in the global community.

 Implementation tip: genuine management support is the sine qua non.
-Time invested in explaining to managers what the ISMS is and more importantly how it benefits the organization is time well spent.
+Time invested in explaining to managers what the ISMS is and more importantly how it benefits the organisation is time well spent.
 At the same time, listen hard to find out what managers really need from information security and pick up opportunities for strategic alignment.
 If the ISMS supports or enables key business objectives, it is less likely to be seen as an impediment to progress, and is harder for reluctant managers to resist.

 Q: “Will the security controls we have already implemented be sufficient for the final ISO 27001 certification?”

-Implementation tip: look for alignment between internally-driven information security requirements (particularly those that directly support the organization’s business and risk management objectives) and those imposed by compliance obligations such as SOX, PCI DSS, privacy laws etc.
+Implementation tip: look for alignment between internally-driven information security requirements (particularly those that directly support the organisation’s business and risk management objectives) and those imposed by compliance obligations such as SOX, PCI DSS, privacy laws etc.

 A: In reality, there are ‘degrees of compliance’ with ALL laws, rules, regulations and standards ... but not as far as the laws, rules, regs and standards themselves, and perhaps the authorities normally behind them, are concerned.
-ISO/IEC 27001 for instance is worded as if organizations absolutely must without any dispute fully comply with all its core mandatory requirements concerning the management system.
+ISO/IEC 27001 for instance is worded as if organisations absolutely must without any dispute fully comply with all its core mandatory requirements concerning the management system.
 The intention was to leave no wiggle-room.

 FAQ: “Who can certify us against ISO/IEC 27001?”